Getting to Know Your Neighborhood: Central Square

 502 Massachusetts Ave.

 This upscale eatery serves up a variety of entrees ranging from fresh seafood to handmade pastas to grilled meats to weekend brunch.
-The dinner menu features signature appetizers such as lamb croquettes and calamari fritti.
-Large plates such as the seared salmon and the lumache with clams, mussels, shrimp, garlic white wine brodo di mare, and spicy breadcrumbs are delicious.
+The dinner menu features signature appetizers, such as duck croquettes and calamari fritti.
+Large plates such as the seared salmon and the saffron lumache with clams, mussels, shrimp, garlic white wine brodo di mare, and spicy breadcrumbs are delicious.
 The weekend brunch menu offers traditional brunch items, but with a twist.
-Try Vialé’s take on a classic breakfast sandwich: a homemade English muffin with cheese, fried mortadella, and homies, or the nduja pizza—tomato, whipped ricotta, roasted shallot, calabrian hot honey.
+Try Vialé’s take on a classic eggs Benedict: a homemade English muffin with lemon dill hollandaise, or the ’nduja pizza—with tomato, whipped ricotta, roasted shallot, Calabrian hot honey.

 Little Donkey